ahly24/latin102-04/translation2.md

 ## B. Grammatical questions
 1. Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)
 - flumen, neuter, singular.
 Cui is dative and acts as an indirect object❌ in the relative clause, this case is due to the indirect object.
+- *Cui is dative due to the dative of possession.*

 2. Identify the form of transire.
 Explain why you placed it in the clause you chose.
 - present active infinitive.
 I placed it in the clause I chose because the action was unable to be done.